-- Artist Communities

-- Dance (including dance presentation)

-- Design (including architecture, communications and graphic design, fashion design, historic preservation, industrial and product design, interior design, landscape architecture, planning, universal design, rural design, social impact/public interest/human centered design, and urban design)

-- Folk & Traditional Arts (including folk & traditional arts projects in any art form)
+- Artist Communities - Dance (including dance presentation) - Design (including architecture, communications and graphic design, fashion design, historic preservation, industrial and product design, interior design, landscape architecture, planning, universal design, rural design, social impact design, and urban design) - Folk & Traditional Arts (including folk & traditional arts projects in any art form) - Literature - Local Arts Agencies (Local arts agencies generally are referred to as arts councils, departments of cultural affairs, or arts commissions.

-- Literature

-- Local Arts Agencies (Local arts agencies generally are referred to as arts councils, departments of cultural affairs, or arts commissions.
 LAAs can be nonprofit entities or public sector municipal, county, or regional agencies that operate in cooperation with mayors and city managers.
 LAAs may present and/or produce arts programming, commission and manage public art, administer grant programs, provide technical assistance to artists and arts organizations, and guide cultural planning efforts.
 Still others may own, manage, and/or operate cultural facilities and be actively engaged in community development, and partner with entities in tourism, social services, public education, housing, economic development, and public safety.
 All strive to enhance the quality of life in their communities by working to increase public access to the arts.
 You will also find national and statewide arts service organizations in the LAA portfolio that work primarily with a network of LAAs.
 LAAs should submit applications through Local Arts Agencies regardless of project discipline.
-There are two exceptions: curriculum-based Arts Education or Collective Impact projects and Folk and Traditional arts projects.)
+There is one exception: Folk and Traditional arts projects.)

 - Media Arts

 - Museums (including projects in any discipline that are submitted by a museum)

 - Music (including music presentation)

 - Musical Theater (including musical theater presentation)

 - Opera (including opera presentation)

 - Presenting & Multidisciplinary Works (projects that involve multiple arts disciplines including multidisciplinary arts presenting and other types of multidisciplinary activities)

 - Theater (including theater presentation)

 - Visual Arts